 Indeed, many of 5G’s advanced services, high capacities and low latencies rely on end-to- end L3 routing for more efficient traffic handling and more resilient networks.

 For years, cell site routers (CSRs), also known as cell site gateways (CSGs), have been offered as monolithic solutions by a few large vendors.
 Relatively expensive, these closed systems combine propriety hardware and software.

-With the arrival of 5G, disaggregated cell site gateways (DCSGs) have emerged as an attractive alternative to this closed approach.
+With the arrival of 5G, disaggregated cell site gateways (DCSG) have emerged as an attractive alternative to this closed approach.
 Disaggregated routing is an open architecture that decouples the hardware and software elements of CSGs/CSRs.

 By deploying best-of-breed DCSGs that fit their dynamic needs, operators are reducing their costs and scaling their networks to support the growing demand for 5G-based services.